 Limu coffee is wet-processed, while Djimma coffee is unprocessed.
 It will have a moderate flavor and superior attributes to coffee in Sidamo.

 The area is hot all year, with a desert-like landscape that gives coffee a distinct earthy aroma.
 On the other hand, the coffee is well-liked since it contains blueberry and strawberry flavors.
-And it’s one of the top ten most excellent coffees on the planet.
+And it’s one of the world’s top ten most excellent coffees.

 The pods of coffee beans are used to prepare a tea called cascara in this region.
 The flavor of cascara is incredible, and it’s incredibly different from leaf tea.
 This is a well-known Harrar traditional product.